kburke96/sensor/README.md

 git clone https://github.com/kburke96/sensor.git
 ```

-2. Go to the root directory and run as s Spring Boot project with Maven:
+2. Go to the root directory and run as a Spring Boot project with Maven:
 ```bash
 cd sensor
 ./mvnw spring-boot:run